Nova38/CTFChallenges/README.md

 ## Advanced

 1. googleCTF [30 pts]
+2. overthewire.org/wargames/natas/natas0.html (use personal machine) [10 pts to get to lvl 15]
 ### Hack the box

 *You will need to find a way to get an account*